musiml/musiml.github.io/index.md

 We focus on both the potential for advancement and harm to Muslims and those in Muslim-majority countries who religiously identify, culturally associate, or are classified by proximity, as “Muslim”.

 Our next workshop will be held in New Orleans at NeurIPS 2023.
-While the majority of the workship will happen in-person, we will also offer virtual attendance options for those unable to attend
+While the majority of the workship will happen in-person, we will also offer virtual attendance options for those unable to attend.

 ## 2023 Workshop